-During 1998, the Board of Directors held four meetings and acted three times by unanimous written consent, the Executive Committee acted four times by unanimous written consent, the Audit Committee held eight meetings and the Compensation Committee held one meeting and acted fourteen times by unanimous written consent.
-During 1998, all Directors (other than Mr. Janklow) attended 75% or more of the meetings of the Board of Directors and of the Committees of which they were members.
+During 2000, the Board of Directors held four meetings and acted three times by unanimous written consent, the Executive Committee acted two times by unanimous written consent, the Audit Committee held six meetings and the Compensation Committee held no meetings and acted fourteen times by unanimous written consent.
+During 2000, all Directors (other than Ms. Stewart) attended 75% or more of the meetings of the Board of Directors and of the committees of which they were members.